 Finally, Balanda says he can’t stress enough how important it is when buying a house to engage a qualified experienced builder to undertake a building inspection.

-The same rule of thumb applies for pest inspections.
+The same rule of thumb applies to pest inspections.

 “A general rule is if you can’t gain access, either to a room or the roof or sub-floor, you should be concerned and where possible you should negotiate access with the vendor, adds Kell.

 Editors note: We are republishing this article to help out our newer readers.
-This article was written by Eynas Brodie and originally published in Australian Property Investor Magazine and has been republished with their permission.
+This article was written by Eynas Brodie and has been republished with her permission.